Branch Task

 |---|---|---|

-contains(container, expected) | boolean | String: checks if substring is contained; Collection: compares items by normalized value; JSONObject / Map: checks if the specified key is contained. |
+contains(container, expected) | boolean | String: checks if the substring is contained.
+Collection: compares items by normalized value.
+JSONObject / Map: checks if the key exists. |

 empty(value) | boolean | Returns true for null, empty string, empty collection, or empty JSONObject / Map. |

-first(value) | First element | String: returns the first character; List / Collection: returns the first element; returns null when empty. |
+first(value) | First element | String: returns the first character.
+List / Collection: returns the first element.
+Returns null when empty. |

-last(value) | Last element | String: returns the last character; List / Collection: returns the last element; returns null when empty. |
+last(value) | Last element | String: returns the last character.
+List / Collection: returns the last element.
+Returns null when empty. |

-length(value) | integer | String: returns character count; Collection / Map: returns element count; returns 0 for null. |
+length(value) | integer | String: returns character count.
+Collection / Map: returns element count.
+Returns 0 for null. |

-skip(value, count) | Same as input type | Skips the first count characters or elements; returns the original value directly when count < 0, non-integer, or value is null. |
+skip(value, count) | Same as input type | Skips the first count characters or elements.
+Returns the original value when count < 0, non-integer, or value is null. |

-take(value, count) | Same as input type | Keeps the first count characters or elements; returns the original value directly when count < 0, non-integer, or value is null. |
+take(value, count) | Same as input type | Keeps the first count characters or elements.
+Returns the original value when count < 0, non-integer, or value is null. |

-union(list1, list2, ...) | List | Merges multiple lists with deduplication, preserving the order of first appearance; all arguments must be convertible to lists, otherwise returns null. |
+union(list1, list2, ...) | List | Merges multiple lists with deduplication, preserving first-occurrence order.
+All arguments must be convertible to lists, otherwise returns null. |

-intersection(list1, list2, ...) | List | Returns the intersection of multiple lists, with order based on the first list; all arguments must be convertible to lists, otherwise returns null. |
+intersection(list1, list2, ...) | List | Returns the intersection of multiple lists, ordered by the first list.
+All arguments must be convertible to lists, otherwise returns null. |

-join(list, separator) | String | Joins all elements of the list with the separator; the first argument must be convertible to a list, otherwise returns null. |
+join(list, separator) | String | Joins all list elements with the separator.
+The first argument must be convertible to a list, otherwise returns null. |

 String Functions